Coping With IBS Symptoms

 • Stay hydrated.
 Both constipation and diarrhea call for water, and sipping on pure, fresh water throughout the day can bring a psychological benefit, too.
 A twinge or squeak in your gut can spark panic, leading to a dry mouth and further stomach upset.
 Some people find that the physical act of drinking water can alleviate some of that panic, plus it will provide a bit of relief from the discomfort, and a short but happy distraction from the symptoms.

-You May Also Like:Exercise and IBS
+You May Also Like:Support from Family

 Related Search Topics (Ads):